Edited by: Keri Stooksbury

 Flat-Screen TVs, Cable TV/DVD, and Upgraded Audio Systems

-You can technically lump the entertainment systems into the in-room amenities section above, but Hilton Grand Vacations actually distinguishes this from the rest of the amenities.
+You can technically lump the entertainment systems into the in-room amenities, but Hilton Grand Vacations distinguishes these from the other amenities.

-When you stay in a Hilton Grand Vacations property, you will have lots of sophisticated in-room entertainment amenities, including pricey sound systems and all the amenities you might need to kick back and relax in peace.
+When you stay in a Hilton Grand Vacations property, you will have many sophisticated in-room entertainment amenities, including deluxe sound systems and all the amenities you might need to kick back and relax in peace.

 The 12 Most Popular Hilton Grand Vacations Locations

-As you can probably imagine, the largest market for Hilton Grand Vacations (and timeshares in general) is the U.S. market.
-And this is further supported by the fact that all of the most popular Hilton Grand Vacations locations are in the U.S.
+As you can probably imagine, the U.S. market is the largest for Hilton Grand Vacations (and timeshares in general).
+All of the most popular Hilton Grand Vacations locations are in the U.S.

-Hot Tip: While properties may be able to be booked directly through Hilton using Hilton Honors points or points + cash, these are often at egregious Premium Room Rewards rates and may not be the best value for your hard-earned points.
+While HGV properties can be booked directly through Hilton using Hilton Honors points or points + cash, these are often at egregious Premium Room Rewards rates and may not be the best value for your hard-earned points.

-Let’s take a deep dive into all of the most popular Hilton Grand Vacations properties in the world!
+Let’s dive deeply into the world’s most popular Hilton Grand Vacations properties!

 1. Elara, a Hilton Grand Vacations Club (Las Vegas, Nevada)